La fea más bella: DVD releases

-La Fea Más Bella was released in stores and online on February 19, 2008 In just short version, consisting of 14 chapters, with durations ranging from 1 hour to 1 hour and 30 minutes to about 700 minutes total in 3 DVD.
-Another version, also edited, was launched with an additional 250 minutes over the previous version, distributed on 4 DVD.
+La Fea Más Bella was released in stores and online on February 19, 2008, in a short version, consisting of 14 chapters, with durations ranging from 1 hour to 1 hour and 30 minutes to about 700 minutes total in 3 DVDs.
+Another version, also edited, was launched with an additional 250 minutes and was distributed on 4 DVDs.

 Reception

-With the success of audience in Mexico, was the version that drew the most critical attention.
-In the United States, Angélica Vale, characterized as Letty, made a cameo on Ugly Betty as a secretary in the North American Betty consulting dentist.
-In Brazil, besides being exhibited by SBT in 2006 and again in 2014, reaching record audiences, Rede Record produced in an inspired plot that was titled "Bela, a feia" ("Beauty, the ugly").
+The Mexican version drew the most critical attention.
+In the United States, Angélica Vale, characterized as Letty, made a cameo on Ugly Betty as a secretary in the North American Betty's consulting dentist.
+In Brazil, SBT broadcast the series in 2006 and again in 2014, reaching record audiences.
+Rede Record produced a version titled Bela, a Feia ("Beauty, the ugly").
 In 2009 it was dubbed into Arabic and aired on MTV Lebanon as Letty instead of La Fea Más Bella.

 Awards and nominations

 Soundtrack

-The soundtrack of La fea más bella was released in two separate volumes, one only digital format released on February 14, 2006 by Warner Music Mexico and other in physical format (CD) and digital on June 6 plumb the year by EMI Televisa Music.
+The soundtrack of La fea más bella was released in two separate volumes, one only digital format released on February 14, 2006, by Warner Music Mexico and other in physical format (CD) and digital on June 6 plumb the year by EMI Televisa Music.